Michigan Bucket List: Turnip Rock

 Did you know Turnip Rock is one of the seven natural wonders of Michigan?
 Only accessible by water, this breathtaking landmark is a must see for adventurous Michiganders.

 Turnip Rock is in Port Austin at the tip of a small, private peninsula called Pointe aux Barques.
-It’s located just offshore the shallow waters of Lake Huron.
+It’s located just offshore in the shallow waters of Lake Huron.
 This gravity defying rock formation got its turnip-like shape from gradual erosion caused by waves breaking down its soft, limestone stack.

 How to get to Turnip Rock

-Boat tours:
+Boat tours

 When to go to Turnip Rock